$ ./manage.py publish_scheduled_pages

 - to This is the id of the page to move pages to.

 This command rebuilds the search index from scratch.
-It is only required when using Elasticsearch.
+It is not required when using the database search backend (

 It is recommended to run this command once a week and at the following times: